Alcohol and Drug Screening, Assessment, Brief Interventions and Referral to Treatment

 - Participating Physician Groups (PPG)

-Alcohol and drug treatment services are excluded from Health Net's coverage responsibilities under Health Net's Medi-Cal managed care contract.
-These services are administered by Counties and overseen by the state of California.
+Alcohol and drug treatment services are excluded from Health Net's coverage responsibilities under its Medi-Cal managed care contract.
+These services are administered by counties and overseen by the State of California.

-Consistent with U.S. Preventive Services Task Force (USPSTF) Grade A or B recommendations, AAP/Bright Futures, and the Medi-Cal Provider Manual, Managed Care Plans (MCPs) must provide alcohol and drug SABIRT services for members 11 years of age and older, including pregnant women.
-These services may be provided by providers within their scope of practice, including, but not limited to, physicians, physician assistants, nurse practitioners, certified nurse midwives, licensed midwives, licensed clinical social workers, licensed professional clinical counselors, psychologists and licensed marriage and family therapists.
+Consistent with U.S. Preventive Services Task Force (USPSTF) Grade A or B recommendations, AAP/Bright Futures guidelines, and the Medi-Cal Provider Manual, Managed Care Plans (MCPs) must provide alcohol and drug SABIRT services for members 11 years of age and older, including pregnant women.
+These services may be provided by qualified providers within their scope of practice, including, but not limited to, physicians, physician assistants, nurse practitioners, certified nurse midwives, licensed midwives, licensed clinical social workers, licensed professional clinical counselors, psychologists, and licensed marriage and family therapists.

 Screening

 Alcohol and drug use screening must be conducted using validated screening tools.
-Validated screening tools include, but are not limited to:
+Examples include, but are not limited to:

-- Car, Relax, Alone, Forget, Friends, Trouble (CRAFFT) for non-pregnant adolescents.
+- CRAFFT (Car, Relax, Alone, Forget, Friends, Trouble) for non-pregnant adolescents.

 Brief Assessment